davidthomas777/BlueSynthVST/README.md

 - **On-screen piano** — 44 clickable keys (C2–G5), styled black-and-white to match the rest of the UI; plays through the same note path as MIDI input, so it works with no controller connected
 - **Zero added latency** — no lookahead or internal buffering, so end-to-end latency is whatever your audio buffer is set to

+## CPU and voice behavior

+BlueSynth processes each active note as a `SynthesiserVoice`.
+A dense MIDI passage with many simultaneous or overlapping notes can therefore use substantially more CPU than a sparse passage, especially when unison and FM are enabled.
+The 32-voice limit applies to notes; each note can still contain up to 8 voices per oscillator through unison.

+The current DSP includes two CPU-focused optimizations:

+- Sine, Rectified Sine, and the FM modulator use a range-reduced polynomial approximation instead of evaluating `std::sin` for every sample.
+The measured maximum phase error is approximately `1.2e-7`, and normal patch FM tested below approximately `-113 dB` relative error.
+- Filter coefficient updates are cached.
+Cutoff and resonance are applied to the state-variable TPT filter only when their values change, avoiding repeated recalculation when other voice parameters are unchanged.

+These optimizations preserve the existing oscillator and filter interfaces.
+A synthetic 12-note, 4-unison Release benchmark measured approximately 5% lower voice-render time with FM disabled and 8% lower time with FM enabled.
+They are workload measurements rather than a guaranteed host CPU limit.
+For a fair comparison with another synthesizer, use the same MIDI, sample rate, buffer size, note count, unison, and effects.

 ## Requirements

 - macOS with Xcode